PlayForm/Compress/README.md

 ## Getting started

-The utility will now automatically compress all your CSS, HTML and JavaScript files in the `dist` folder.
+The utility will now automatically compress all your CSS, HTML, SVG, JavaScript and image files in the `dist` folder.

-The following image file types will also be compressed:
+The following image file types will be compressed via [sharp]:

 -   avci
 -   avcs